jweisman/Alma-AWS-Lambda/AlmaEmailDeposit/README.md

 # Alma Email Deposit

 This proof of concept allows deposits to be made to Alma via email.
-This example Lambda receives an email from Amazon SES, validates it, can submits a deposit via [SWORD](https://github.com/jweisman/AlmaSwordServer).
+This Lambda function is called when an email is received by Amazon SES.
+The function parses the mail, validates the user, and submits a deposit via the [SWORD](https://github.com/jweisman/AlmaSwordServer) create deposit request.

 The process flow is illustrated below: